Neighborhoods of Hartford, Connecticut: South End and Little Italy

 Maple Avenue, Wethersfield Avenue and Franklin Avenue are the three major roads in the South End, adjacent to the Hartford-Wethersfield town line in the southern part of the city.
 Franklin Avenue is known as the city's Little Italy.
 Although many Italians have moved just over the border to Wethersfield, Newington, and Rocky Hill, there is still a major Italian presence in that portion of the city.
 Eric Mangini, the former head coach of the New York Jets and the Cleveland Browns grew up on Franklin Avenue.

 There are numerous Italian bakeries and merchants along Franklin Avenue.
-In the past few decades, there has been migration out of the South End, with many Puerto Rican families moving into the neighborhood but nevertheless there are many local favorites (restaurants, bakeries and stores) that draw people back into the South End.
+In the past few decades, there has been migration out of the South End, with many Puerto Rican families moving into the neighborhood.

 The area's Italian population came out in full force when Italy won the FIFA World Cup in 2006 with thousands marching and driving down Franklin Avenue for hours with Italian flags raised high.
 In recent years many eastern European ethnic groups have moved into South End neighborhoods, predominantly Bosnians, Albanians and other ethnic groups from the former Republic of Yugoslavia.

 The Hartford portion of 237 acre Goodwin Park (85 acres of which are in the town of Wethersfield) is in the South End.